Rules for Writing Numbers

 • Using digits is more common in business and technical writing.

 At the end of the day, how to write numbers is up to the writer’s stylistic preference.
 The only major rule that you should follow is to remain consistent.
 Pick a style and stick with it throughout your text.
-And if you’re writing for a publication, your best bet is to ask what the style guidelines are.
-Now that you’re familiar with writing numbers, start writing in threetwoone.
+And if you’re writing for a publication, your best bet is to ask what style guideline they follow.
+Now that you’re familiar with writing numbers, you can start writing in three two one.